Skip to main content

 6-9.
 Payments of Monthly Invoices

 a.
 Payment Delinquency Monitoring.
 A/OPCs must track managing account certification after the end of the billing cycle and confirm whether the payments processed.
 A/OPCs can use the Managing Account Approval Status and Certification and Payment Report reports to identify accounts that have not been certified.
 The servicing bank may send reports of delinquencies and potential past due accounts.
 A/OPCs can also use the Past Due report in the bank’s EAS to identify delinquent accounts.
 Past due notices (delinquencies over 30 days) must be handled immediately.
 GPC stakeholders must work together to research and correct any delinquency immediately.
-Delinquencies that are 60 days past due are suspended as outlined in paragraph 5-6.b.
+Delinquencies that are 60 days past due should be suspended.
 The Army goal is to pay all accounts on time.
 The Army maintains a zero tolerance for any percentage of receivables over 180 days past due.

 6-10.
 Disputes, Defective Items and Fraudulent Transactions